-Akshay Manwani the author of biography of Sahir Ludhianvi talks to Anu Reviews.
+Akshay Manwani the author of the biography of Sahir Ludhianvi talks to Anu Reviews.

 Tell us about your growing up.
 Where did you live, what did you study and what do you do for a living?

-I was born and brought up in Delhi where I did my schooling and lived up to 1997.
-Thereafter, I changed cities quite a few times, moving to Mumbai, Bangalore and Delhi to pursue my graduation, post-graduation, for the initial years of my working life in the corporate world, before settling down in Mumbai in 2009.
+Akshay Manwani: I was born and brought up in Delhi where I did my schooling.
+And lived up to 1997.
+Thereafter, I changed cities quite a few times.
+Moving to Mumbai, Bangalore, and Delhi to pursue my graduation, post-graduation, for the initial years of my working life in the corporate world, before settling down in Mumbai in 2009.